 Mr S W S Chan is a Director and the controller of Freefire Technology Limited ("Freefire"), the major shareholder in the Company.
-During the year loan interest and fees amounting to \$552,027 (2019: \$1,010,663) was paid or payable to Freefire.
-During the course of the year, Freefire made a number of short-term loans to the Company (see Note 3d for further information on the loan).
+During the year loan interest and fees amounting to \$744,912 (2020: \$552,027) was paid or payable to Freefire.
+During the year, Freefire granted a short-term loan to the Company (see Note 3d for further information on the loan).